seek-oss/kpt-functions/cmd/sync/README.md

     {{render "my-template" "foo" "bar"}}
 ```

-**Important!**: Make sure you have a setter configured in your Kpt package with the name matching the name of the template
+**Important!**: Make sure you have a setter configured in your Kpt package with the name matching the name of the template,
+as well as for any values used by the template (even if they're not used in the package itself)

 In your `packages.yaml`: